simonjulianl/tp/docs/DeveloperGuide.md

     * 1a1.
 GoMedic shows a feedback to the user about the missing data.

       Use Case ends.

+* 2a.
+Wrong patient details (not following the given constraints)

+    * 2a1.
+GoMedic shows a feedback to the user about the violation.

+      Use Case ends.

 **Use Case: [UC2] - Delete an existing patient record**